 If you are still wondering how to qualify for food stamps benefits in New Hampshire after you have met the above requirements, you must consider the rules enforced related to work and job training.
 Currently, food stamp requirements state that Able-Bodied Adults Without Dependents (ABAWDs) must enroll in the state’s Food Stamp Employment and Training (FSET) Program.
 The purpose of this NH SNAP qualification is to assist beneficiaries with attaining self-sufficiency through job search coaching, referrals to job training and referrals to support services.
 In order to retain eligibility for NH food stamps, the DHHS requirements for food stamp assistance make it mandatory for ABAWDs to engage in work-related activities and/or job training for 20 hours per week, or approximately 80 hours per month.

 Eligibility for food stamps in NH accommodates a wide range of applicants, but the program also deems certain residents ineligible.
 In terms of who does not qualify for food stamp benefits in NH, those residing in group living arrangements may be turned away from food stamps, because they likely already have meal accommodations.
 Students also may not qualify for food stamps in New Hampshire (with certain exceptions) if they attend school for half-time or more.
 Typically, universities provide food assistance to students in need, which is why you cannot apply for NH SNAP as well.
 In addition, members who are on strike at work will also be rejected from SNAP assistance requests, unless they qualified for food stamps up to the day prior to the strike.
 Furthermore, fugitives, felons, those on parole and those who violate probation are not able to qualify for New Hampshire SNAP, nor are those fraudulently collecting multiple benefits.
-Download our guide to read more about groups of people who do qualify for SNAP.
+Download our guide to read more about how to qualify for SNAP.